nerves-project/nerves/guides/advanced/customizing-systems.md

-# Customizing Your Own Nerves System
+# Customizing Your Nerves System

 Before following this guide, you should probably read about [The Anatomy of a Nerves System](https://hexdocs.pm/nerves/systems.html)